Esfon/Product-Sales-Analysis/README.md

 - From 10am - 9pm of sales, the products ordered by the customers have a total quantity of at least 11,000 products.
 This could explain that the sales in that time span are very active.

 ## Recommendation
+- Promoting products and planning discounts especially on seasonal months like December.
+- Prioritize noon time sales to increase chance of gaining more customers.
+- Consider the success of the cities with high activity in sales like San Fransico and Los Angeles to take an opportunity of exploring new regions.